jens-limbach/SSv2-custom-sample-object/README.md

 16. Create a new custom service entity in the Sales and Service Cloud V2 frontend, convert the CAP json file, download the final json definition

-17. Instead of adjusting the metadata we directly download it here: [Latest Metadata file](https://github.com/jens-limbach/SSv2-custom-sample-object/blob/main/LatestMetadata.json).
+17. Instead of adjusting the metadata we can directly download it here for this example: [Latest Metadata file](https://github.com/jens-limbach/SSv2-custom-sample-object/blob/main/LatestMetadata.json).

 Normally you would need to edit the downloaded metadata file a bit and make the some adjustments like the ones below.
 But most of these will disappear soon as the CAP conversion is currently undergoing a huge improvement.
 Here are some improvements that might be necessary.
 -   Add a unique object type code ```"objectTypeCode": "CUS1329",``` on your entity level
 -   Add a label on the top entity level ```"label": "Samples",```
 -   Make sure that your name on service definition level (very top) is unique in your tenant ```"name": "SampleV3",```